Scottish Football League: Four-division period and SPL split

 In March 2007, a self-conducted review found the league to be three times more expensive to run than equivalent leagues in England, with a report stating the league structure was "outdated": the report found that the Football Conference had four employees looking after 68 clubs, while the SFL had 14 people running leagues with just 30 clubs.

 Merger

 No clubs were relegated from the bottom end of the Scottish Football League, although there were changes of membership due to clubs going out of business.
 The Scottish Football Association were keen for a pyramid system to be instituted.
 SFL First Division clubs wanted to gain a greater share of the media revenue generated by the SPL.

+During the 2012–13 league reconstruction process, proposals included a merger of the SPL and SFL.
+After the proposed 12–12–18 structure failed, SPL clubs approved a revised package on 7 May 2013 which retained the existing league structure but provided for the two organisations to merge.

-In 2013, both the SPL and SFL voted in favour of merging to form the new Scottish Professional Football League.
-The number of divisions and clubs in each division remained the same, but there were changes to the financial distribution model.
+SFL clubs approved the merger on 12 June 2013, with 23 of the 29 clubs entitled to vote supporting it.
+The new Scottish Professional Football League retained the same number of divisions and clubs in each division, but there were changes to the financial distribution model.

 The first club to be promoted to the SPFL from the new Lowland League via playoffs was Edinburgh City in 2016 at the expense of East Stirlingshire, while in 2019 Cove Rangers were the first Highland League champions to go up, replacing Berwick Rangers.